entrity/moviesoap/README.md

  - <root>/modules/gui/qt4/Modules.am
  - <root>/modules/gui/qt4/menus.cpp

 Look in the dir `extra` (in this bundle) to see modified versions of these files.
-It will probably work to just copy the modified versions to aforementioned locations.
+Look for lines with comments including the name "Markham" or "moviesoap."
+Modify your files accordingly.
+(It will probably work to just copy the modified versions to aforementioned locations.)